Rohan-Shakya/Rohan-Shakya/README.md

 - 🔭 I’m studying Bachelor's in Sagarmatha College of Science and Technology.
 - 🌱 I’m currently learning everything. 🤣
-- 🥅 2020 Goals: Contribute more to Open Source projects & learn more.
-- ⚡ Fun fact: I love to draw and listen musics.
+- 🥅 2021 Goals: Focus on programming techniques, problem solving, and analytical skills.

 ### Connect with me: